jonasjacek/responsive-images/README.md

 ## Responsive images in HTML

-Responsive images in HTML are a method for providing the browser with multiple image sources for an image slot.
-The user agent (e.g. browser) selects an image, depending on display density, size of the image element in the page, or any number of other factors.
+Responsive images in HTML are a method for providing the user agent with multiple image sources for an image slot.
+The user agent selects an image, depending on display density, size of the image element in the page, or any number of other factors.
 The following selection methods are available:

 ### Device-pixel-ratio-based selection